 Pets and Tick Bites

-There is simply no way for pet owners to tell if a tick is carrying disease or not, and it only takes one tick bite to infect your dog.
-It is also important to know that more than one of these diseases can be carried by ticks.
+There is simply no way for pet owners to tell if a tick is carrying disease or not.
+It only takes one tick bite to infect your dog.
+Ticks can carry more than one of these diseases.
 This can lead to multiple infections, or co-infection.

 What is common among all vector borne diseases, however, is that symptoms can be vague and difficult to recognize.
-Often pet owners don’t know their pet is suffering from a debilitating tick disease until it is too late.
+As a result, pet owners often don’t know their pet is suffering from a debilitating tick disease until it is too late.